“We aim to pave the path to HIV elimination through the entry point of improving community health.”

 INFO

-SEARCH team at AIDS 2018 conference in Amsterdam
+SEARCH team at Working Retreat in Kampala 2023

 The newest addition to SEARCH, SEARCH Sapphire: “A Multisectoral Strategy to Address Persistent drivers of the HIV epidemic in East Africa” aims to accelerate the path to HIV elimination with new innovative combination strategies for HIV prevention and treatment that are effective, efficient, scalable and reduce preventable infections and deaths.
-The NIH-funded research program will design and test evidence-based treatment and prevention interventions, including long-acting Cabotegravir, that will guide a global effort to end AIDS using a multi-disease, multi-sector approach.
+The NIH-funded research program will design and test evidence-based treatment and prevention interventions, including long-acting Cabotegravir, that will guide a global effort to end AIDS using a multi-disease, multi-sector approach using a community precision health model.

 SEARCH (Sustainable East Africa Research in Community Health) is a multinational, multidisciplinary consortium assembled to conduct research that evaluates bold health interventions at the community level that inform policy makers and funding agencies through the inclusion of health, economic and education parameters and through innovative, efficient study designs.
 SEARCH currently is located in multiple communities in rural Uganda and Kenya.
 Collaborators for this study include Kenya Medical Research Institute in Kenya, Infectious Diseases Research Collaboration and Makerere University in Uganda, University of California Berkeley, University of Pennsylvania, and University College London.